9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 I’ve also received many inquiries from people who live in bear country about whether or not an electric composter might be a good alternative.
 Due to food smells in a compost bin that attract bears, composting isn’t always a safe or effective option in these areas.

 But I’m not sure the electric composter really solves the problem.
 The finished product still has some smell to it.
-After I sprinkled it in my garden, the smell had enough of a scent to attract raccoons to my garden in just one night.
+After I sprinkled it in my garden, the smell had enough scent to attract raccoons to my garden in just one night.
 If the raccoons are interested in it, I bet the bears can smell it too.

 Add Lomi Dirt To House Plant Soil